cds-snc/terraform-tools-setup/README.md

-# Terratools Setup GitHub Action
+# Terraform tools Setup GitHub Action

 This repository contains a GitHub action that sets up all the tooling required for running Terraform in CDS CI/CD flows.